Mikhail-Ropii/superhero-fs/README.md

 ```
 npm run test
 ```
 P.S.
-I was trying to use less library and write my own solutions (pagination, modal window and so on).
+1. I was trying to use less library and write my own solutions (pagination, modal window and so on).
+2. Usually I use .env for points of entering, api keys... to keep this information from being made public.
+But in this case I duplicated it in main code.
+Just in case:)